What Is Hook Rate?

 High-Converting Hook Architectures

-Use programmatic generation to build 10-15 variations of these four architectures against your winning base video.
+Use on-brand hook variant production in eonik to build 10-15 variations of these four architectures against your winning base video.
 This gives you statistically meaningful sample sizes without filming new footage.

 Insight